it-beard/evo-bot-go/.qoder/repowiki/en/content/AI-Powered Search/AI-Powered Search.md

 2. **Tool Search (/tool)**: Finds AI development tools and related resources shared in the community
 3. **Member Introduction Search (/intro)**: Retrieves information about club members and their expertise

-Each search functionality follows a two-step conversation pattern: first prompting the user for a query, then processing that query with AI assistance.
+Each search functionality follows a three-step conversation pattern: first prompting the user for a query, then allowing selection of search type (fast or deep), and finally processing the request with AI assistance.
 The system ensures exclusive processing per user through state management, preventing concurrent requests from the same user.
 All searches are restricted to private chats and require club membership, enforcing access control through the permissions service.

 **Section sources**
 - [content_handler.go](file://internal/handlers/privatehandlers/content_handler.go#L37-L64)